DarienLibrary/website_content/content/_finished/oboc/oboc.md

 </div>
 <div class="row">
 <div class="col-md-6">
 <p>The year is 1816.
-It's the Year Without A Summer after the erruption of Mount Tambora in Indonesia blots out the sun the previous year.
+It's the Year Without A Summer after the eruption of Mount Tambora the previous year blots out the sun.
 Fog covers Europe.
 Crops fail.
 Famine sweeps the Northern Hemisphere.
 Around 100,000 perish around the world.
-It's the greatest volcanic disaster in recorded human history.</p>
+It's the most powerful volcanic eruption in recorded human history.</p>
-<p>Meanwhile in a rented property in Switzerland, the weather is stormy.
-Lord Byron and his doctor, John Polidori, are entertaining three guests: Mary Godwin, Percy Blythe Shelley, and Claire Clairmont.
+<p>Meanwhile in a rented property in Switzerland, the weather is stormy. <a href="https://dar.to/2WGjZbr" style="text-decoration: none;">Lord Byron</a> and his doctor, <a href="https://dar.to/2LCuuq5" style="text-decoration: none;">John Polidori</a>, are entertaining three guests: <a href="https://dar.to/36ebVCe" style="text-decoration: none;">Mary Godwin</a>, <a href="https://dar.to/3bHrAej" style="text-decoration: none;">Percy Bysshe Shelley</a>, and <a href="https://dar.to/2zSTUgn" style="text-decoration: none;">Claire Clairmont</a>.
 The relationships are strained throughout the house.
 Eighteen-year-old Mary is grieving the loss of her premature daughter and has unlawfully eloped with the married Percy.
 Claire, Mary's stepsister, has a history with Byron.
 He doesn't want the reminder.</p>
 <p>While stuck indoors that June 16th, Lord Byron proposes a challenge to Mary, Percy, and John: write a ghost story.
 In those dark days, Mary changes the world forever as she writes <em>Frankenstein; or, The Modern Prometheus</em>.
 It is the birth of a new literary genre: science fiction.</p>
 <br />
 <h3>Further Reading</h3>